Feature image: supplied

-Popular Clare Valley restaurant Seed is set to return to Clare in 2021, with an expanded offering and purpose-built space.
+Popular Clare Valley restaurant Seed returns to Clare this month, with an expanded offering and purpose-built space.

-Chef and restaurateur Guy Parkinson, together with business partners Sam Macdonald (SJM Carpentry & Building), Candice Leighton (Seed) and Sam Maitland (Pangkarra Foods), has embarked on extensive renovations of a property in the main street of Clare, formerly a 1970s Commonwealth Bank.
+In 2020, Chef and restaurateur Guy Parkinson, together with business partners Sam Macdonald (SJM Carpentry & Building), Candice Leighton (Seed) and Sam Maitland (Pangkarra Foods), embarked on the extensive renovations for the new venue site, located in the main street of Clare, formerly a 1970s Commonwealth Bank.

 The original Seed Winehouse + Kitchen opened in 2014, and whilst the ethos of the original venue will remain, the new offering is more diverse.